kzar/abp2dnr/README.md

 ### filterClasses.js

-The filterClasses module in `node_modules/filterClasses.js` is generated from the module in the `adblockpluscore` repository.
-It has been generated using JS Hydra, and small modifications made.
-If you need to re-generate the file run this command (adjusting the paths as appropriate):
+The filterClasses (also common and coreUtils) in `node_modules/filterClasses.js` are taken from the `adblockpluscore` repository, with small modifications made.

+If you need to refresh those files, run these commands (adjusting the paths as appropriate):

 ```
+cp adblockpluscore/lib/common.js ../abp2blocklist/node_modules/
+cp adblockpluscore/lib/coreUtils.js ../abp2blocklist/node_modules/
-python buildtools/jshydra/abp_rewrite.py adblockpluscore/lib/filterClasses.js | grep -vi filterNotifier > ../abp2chromerules/node_modules/filterClasses.js
+grep -vi filterNotifier adblockpluscore/lib/filterClasses.js > abp2chromerules/node_modules/filterClasses.js
 ```
-You will then need to remove any references to the `utils` module from the generated file by hand.

 ## Usage